If you have to buy it, get the best deal!

 The 0.93oz Sephora Collection Contouring 101 Face Palette is large.
-It is the same size as the blush palette, but 0.13oz smaller.
+It is the same size as the blush palette, but has 0.13oz less product.
 My guess is the blush pans are slightly deeper.
 None of the individual shades have sizes listed but some are visibly bigger than others.
 This has 3 contour and 2 highlight shades.

 It comes in a large, plastic, see-through circle.

 The pale beige-pink shade at the top is likely the highlighter for cool and/or light to medium skin tones.
 It almost appears white in the swatch.

 The banana shade which makes an X across the palette is likely the highlighter for warm and/or medium to dark skin tones.
 I have a banana in my ABH contour palette that looks okay on me, so I am willing to give this a try.

 The cool brown on the right is likely the contour shade for cool and/or light skin tones.